nachikethinge01/R_Programs/README.md

 # R_Programs
-A repo to save all the R programs
+This repo is to store all the R code I learned from online sources.